 Biggest grad photo regrets (According to the parents)

-Soon to be grad parents!
+Soon-to-be grad parents!

 Choosing a senior portrait photographer is a major milestone, but because it's usually a once- or twice-in-a-lifetime experience, it’s incredibly easy to make some common errors.
 Here are the biggest regrets we hear from other parents:

-1. We fell for the 'shoot and burn' trap
+1. We fell for the 'shoot-n-burn' trap

-When shopping for price before value, many parents see a session fee of $300, $150, or $75 and think, "Perfect, that fits the budget!" only to find out later how little value they got.
-Basic math: $300 divided by 300 images = $1.00 per image.
+Shoot-n-burn is when you pay a flat, one-size-fits-all fee, then receive hundreds of unedited images in an online gallery or on a USB.
+When shopping for price before value, many parents see a session fee of $300, $150, or $75 and think, "Perfect, that fits our budget!" only to find out later how little value they got.

-Regret: "I suppose we got what we paid for."
+REGRET: "I suppose we got what we paid for."

 2. We chose the wrong style